 10. Always leave an excuse for a followup

-Sometimes you can’t ask for links explicitly like you do in the case of Unlinked brand mentions, resource page links, skyscraper link building etc.
+Sometimes you can’t ask for links explicitly as you do in the case of Unlinked brand mentions, resource page links, skyscraper link building, etc.

 - Letting the people you mentioned in your post know about it

 - Sending badges to bloggers after you did a roundup of best blogs in your niche

 - Telling someone you want to be internet friends with about a broken link on their site etc.